 Doors and Windows

-On the front, there is a sliding door.
+On the front, there is a roll up door.
 It is pretty easy to open and close.
 Also, there are windows on the top of the roof.
 Both of them will do a proper job in terms of maintaining the right airflow on the inside.

 For being a full-fledged greenhouse, it has some extra perks.
 The misting system is one of them.
 This system will take care of the task of watering the plants.
 So, your saplings will stay hydrated, and the inside will have the right humidity level all the time.